gplepage/qcdevol/doc/qcdevol.rst

 Functions
 ------------
-The following function is used to evolve and manipulate perturbation
+The following functions are used to evolve and manipulate perturbation
 series:

 .. autofunction:: qcdevol.evol_ps

+.. autofunction:: qcdevol.evol_xips

 The default parameters for the beta function, mass anomalous dimension, and matching formulas (adding and deleting quarks) are obtained from the following functions: